-As a point of sale (POS) VAR or a solutions or service provider working in the retail vertical, you are well-positioned to help your SMB retail clients address these expectations and provide the types of experiences their customers demand.
+As a point of sale (POS) VAR or solutions or service provider working in the retail vertical, you are well-positioned to help your SMB retail clients address these expectations and provide the experiences their customers demand.

-Evaluate your portfolio to see if the solutions you provide have features that can manage delivery, in-store pickups, and returns – and provide consumers with visibility into their shipments.
-If you don’t currently offer solutions that provide these capabilities, it’s time to form new partnerships to provide complementary solutions that will integrate with your client’s systems.
+Evaluate your portfolio to see if the solutions you provide have features that can manage delivery, in-store pickups, and returns and give consumers visibility into their shipments.
+If you don’t currently offer solutions that deliver these capabilities, it’s time to form new partnerships to provide complementary solutions that integrate with your client’s systems.

-Additionally, with the changes that SMB retailers have made to their operations recently, your clients may need more robust solutions for inventory management, mobility, labeling, supply chain and vendor management solutions to enhance their efficiency.
+Additionally, with SMB retailers’ recent changes to their operations, your clients may need more robust solutions for inventory management, mobility, labeling, supply chain and vendor management solutions to enhance their efficiency.

 One additional finding from the SOTI report is imperative for your SMB retailer clients to understand: More than 50 percent of consumers say that one negative online shopping experience is enough to destroy their trust in a brand.
-Step up and use your tech and industry expertise to make sure your clients have the tools and help they need to make sure that never happens.
+So step up and use your tech and industry expertise to ensure your clients have the tools and help they need to ensure that never happens.